cockroachdb/docs/v22.1/hashicorp-integration.md

 This pages reviews the supported integrations between CockroachDB and [HashiCorp's Vault](https://www.vaultproject.io/).

 Vault offers tooling to extend CockroachDB's data security capabilities.
-Vault is an identity-based secrets and encryption management service, which can either be self-hosted, or accessed as a software as a service (SaaS) product through HashiCorp Cloud Platform (HCP).
+Vault is an identity-based secrets and encryption management service, which can either be self-hosted or accessed as a software as a service (SaaS) product through HashiCorp Cloud Platform (HCP).

 We officially support three integrations between Vault and CockroachDB: